Blockception/VSCode-Bedrock-Development-Extension/documentation/Commands.md

 ## Create Files

 All these command do not work if the file already exists.
+These commands are only enabled on workspaces being present.
+They requires manifest for the world or the BP & RP to exist

 | Command                                             | Description                                                                       |
 | --------------------------------------------------- | --------------------------------------------------------------------------------- |